Find support for your teaching, learn about teaching tools for the classroom and online, and access training and other resources.

 Zoom is a collaboration tool for users to connect through video, audio, chat, virtual whiteboards, and screen sharing.

-Different courses require different resources and capabilities in the classroom.
-From speakers to digital touch screens, check out lists of technology available in each classroom on campus and how to get help when you need it.
+lists of technology available in each classroom on campus and how to get help when you need it.

-Learning, Research and Technology is an interdisciplinary team of subject librarians, media producers, and technologists.
+Learning, Research & Technology (LRT) is an interdisciplinary team of subject librarians, media producers, and technologists.
 They partner with faculty, staff, and students to foster a dynamic teaching and learning environment and the creation and sharing of new knowledge.
 LRT offers support and guidance to help integrate library resources, develop pedagogy, and incorporate digital tools to enable innovative teaching and learning.

 Pedagogical Consultation & Instructional Design